-The review and update of the City of Vancouver Heritage Conservation Program is underway and due to conclude in late 2015.
+The review and update of the City of Vancouver Heritage Conservation Program is underway.
 As new measures are considered or enacted, both temporary and permanent, there are sure to be unanswered questions as to how they may affect property owners and other stakeholders.
 VHF has created this page as a resource to help understand both the process and the policies with the intent to share updates on progress.
 There is also a City of Vancouver webpage dedicated to online information and feedback www.vancouver.ca/heritage-action-plan

 In January of 2016 a series of amendments were proposed to the First Shaughnessy HCA and subsequently approved.
 You can read the full report of amendments here.
 The City is also moving forward with other aspects of the HAP including an update of the Vancouver Heritage Register, a review of the heritage conservation program and processes, and a zoning review regarding single-family character homes.
 There are plans for public consultation later in the year and we will post here when details are available.

 September 2015 Update:

 The third session of the public hearing on the recommendation to establish First Shaughnessy as a Heritage Conservation Area (HCA) took place on September 15th at 6pm.
 Council heard a recap of the previous public hearing sessions from staff and then heard from a large number of speakers.
 Approximately fifty people had signed up to speak to Council presenting a variety of opinions.
 After all present speakers were heard, Council voted to reconvene on September 29th to make a final decision.
 On September 29th, the motion to designate First Shaughnessy a Heritage Conservation Area passed and the designation made official.
 You can read more about Vancouver’s first HCA here.

 Click here, if you would like to view the full recording of the September 15th hearing.